-We use it to keep track of your place within games, your scores, and your friends.
+We use it to keep track of your place within games, your scores and your friends.
 This way you always know where you are, no matter what device you’re playing on.

 Xbox collects information to make online play safer and more fun.
-Also, the info we collect helps us customize your experiences.
+Also, the info we collect helps us customise your experiences.
 For example, if you use Xbox Game Pass, that means you have access to a ton of games rated for your age.
 We want to help you find the ones you’ll love best.

 Performance and error information from devices and apps helps us fix problems, making Xbox better and faster.
 Just like parents and teachers improve your learning experiences based on what you tell them, Xbox uses gameplay data to keep your console and games running as expected.

 Most of the info we collect stays with Microsoft.
 However, we share certain gameplay and account info (such as your country and age range) with the publishers who make the games you play.

 - Because just like Xbox, other game publishers need to know what needs fixing

 - Publishers want to make their games better and safer for everyone

 How do I control my information?